-It is estimated by the Guttmacher Institute that 222 million women worldwide have an unmet need for modern contraception.
-Women of reproductive age (15 – 49) are considered to be in need of contraception if they are using contraceptives — modern or traditional — or are using no method but are married or are unmarried and sexually active (i.e., had had sex in the three months prior to being surveyed), are fecund and do not want a child soon (in the next two years) or at all; identify their current pregnancy as unintended; or are experiencing postpartum amenorrhea after an unintended pregnancy.
+The Guttmacher Institute estimates that more than 200 million women worldwide have an unmet need for modern contraception.
+Women of reproductive age (15 – 49) are considered to be in need of contraception if they or their partner are using no method of contraception — modern or traditional — but are married or are unmarried and sexually active (i.e., had had sex in the three months prior to being surveyed), are fecund and do not want a child soon (in the next two years) or at all; identify their current pregnancy as unintended; or are experiencing postpartum amenorrhea after an unintended pregnancy.

-An unmet need may be because the woman cannot access contraception or because, even where it is formally available, take-up and use are limited by the degree of cultural acceptance, the level of female empowerment, affordability or problems with distribution.
+An unmet need may be because the woman or her partner cannot access contraception or because, even where it is formally available, take-up and use are limited by the degree of cultural acceptance, the level of female empowerment, affordability or problems with distribution.
 This means many people have much larger families than the global average, with some countries averaging five or six children per woman.
-In some places, high infant mortality rates can contribute to higher birth rates because women have more pregnancies to compensate.
+In some places, high infant mortality rates can contribute to higher birth rates because parents have more children to compensate.

 Contraception is only one element of a general lack of reproductive health services.
 Half a million women die each year during pregnancy and childbirth — this is equivalent to four full jumbo jets crashing every day.

-After a number of years of reduced international support, US funding of reproductive health programmes in developing countries has resumed.
+After a number of years of reduced international support, United States government funding of reproductive health programmes in developing countries has resumed.
 However, funding remains below the required level.
 One reason is that the necessary response to the AIDS crisis has resulted in the diversion of funds previously used for family planning and maternal health programmes.

-In the developed world, while most couples have one, two or three children, unintended pregnancy still remains an issue, particularly in the US and UK.
+In the developed world, although most parents have one, two or three children, unintended pregnancy still remains an issue — particularly in the United States and United Kingdom.
 Government programmes have been instigated, such as promoting more reliable long-acting reversible contraceptives, but, as yet, results have been limited.